 National Day of Racial Healing

-To mark the seventh annual National Day of Racial Healing (NDORH) on Tuesday, January 17, 2023, AAC&U calls on colleges and universities across the country to engage in activities, events, or strategies that promote healing and foster engagement around the issues of racism, bias, inequity, and injustice in our society.
-It is an opportunity for people and organizations to come together in their common humanity and take collective action to create a more just and equitable world.
+To mark the eighth annual National Day of Racial Healing (NDORH) on Tuesday, January 16, 2024, AAC&U calls on colleges and universities across the country to engage in activities, events, or strategies that promote healing and foster engagement around the issues of racism, bias, inequity, and injustice in our society.
 The W.K.
-Kellogg Foundation has also created a set of NDORH action kits that include resources and programming ideas that may be useful when planning campus and community events.
+Kellogg Foundation has created a NDORH digital toolkit that includes promotional resources and programming ideas that may be useful when planning campus and community events.
+This day provides an opportunity for people and organizations to come together in their common humanity and take collective action to create a more just and equitable world.

 Rx Racial Healing Circles

 The TRHT framework, while informed by the well-recognized Truth and Reconciliation Commission (TRH) model, is a unique process designed to reflect, embrace, and address the unprecedented diversity and unparalleled racialized history of the United States.
 Racial healing circles are a key strategy to connect people from a wide variety of backgrounds through story sharing and deep listening.
 In this video, learn more about the design and practice of racial healing circles from Dr. Gail Christopher, the visionary and architect of the TRHT Framework, as well as leaders and racial healing circle co-facilitators from current TRHT Campus Centers.

 2024 NDORH Events at Truth, Racial Healing & Transformation Campus Centers